digiltd/oh-rtd-test/Nest-Binding.md

 You will have to register as a [Nest Developer](https://nest.com/developer/) and [Register a new client](https://developer.nest.com/clients/new).
 Make sure to grant all the permissions you intend to use.

 Once you've created your [client](https://developer.nest.com/clients), paste the Authorization URL into a new tab in your browser.
-This will have you login to your normal Nest account, and will then present the pincode.
+This will have you login to your normal Nest account, and will then present the PIN code.

 Paste all three of these values into your openhab.cfg file like so (using your actual values):